georchestra/geofence/georchestra.md

 will build geofence and a geoserver (**geoserver-private-template.war** and **geofence-private-template.war**).

 ####Build Process
-- If geofence profile is not activated geoserver submodule will be build as a war, then exploded and compressed again with geOrchestra geoserver specifics stuff.
+- If the geofence profile is not activated, geoserver submodule will be built as a war, then exploded and compressed again with geOrchestra-geoserver specific stuff.
-- If geofence is activated
-geoserver submodule will be build, then geofence geoserver will be build by overwritting webapp and security modules of the built geserver.
-Then geOrchestra geoserver will be reconstructed on top of the geofence geoserver target war file.
+- If geofence is activated, the geoserver submodule will be built, then geofence geoserver will be built by overwritting the webapp and security modules of the built geoserver.
+Then, geOrchestra geoserver will be reconstructed on top of the geofence geoserver target war file.

 System configuration